 This means they can move to cities they wouldn’t have considered otherwise and be location-independent of their source of income.
 Perhaps making a longer commute into the office every week for example.

 How educated are the people in Huddersfield?

-Average asking prices for houses for sale in Huddersfield
+The average asking price for the houses for sale in the city of Huddersfield

 |Average asking price (1 bed)||£90,500|